PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Experiment -- Summarization of public hearing transcripts using ChatGPT

-\item Create a vector database for each person using the chunks.
-In this article, we used the OpenAI's text-embedding-3-small model to encode the chunks;
+\item Create a vector database for each person using these chunks.
+We used OpenAI's \texttt{text-embedding-3-small} model to encode the chunks;

-\item For each opinion returned in the structured summary of the experiment, search the vector database of the corresponding individual to find the most relevant chunks related to that person's opinion.
-The opinions were also encoded using the OpenAI's text-embedding-3-small model;
+\item For each opinion in the structured summary produced by the experiment, search the corresponding individual's vector database to find the most relevant chunks.
+Opinions were also encoded using OpenAI's \texttt{text-embedding-3-small} model;

-\item Send the opinion returned in the summarization and the four most relevant chunks found in the previous step to a LLM to check if the generated information can be inferred from the chunks.
-Three prompts, described in section \ref{sec:results_discussion}, were tested in this step.
+\item Send the opinion extracted by the summarization and the four most relevant chunks to an LLM to check if the generated information can be inferred from the chunks.
+Three prompts, detailed in Section \ref{sec:results_discussion}, were tested in this step.

 \end{enumerate}